Cost should never be a barrier to higher education. We're committed to helping you find ways to minimize your expenses.

 - Direct Unsubsidized Loans: Loans made to eligible undergraduate and graduate students.
 Eligibility is not based on financial need.

-- Direct PLUS Loans: Loans made to graduate students to help pay for education expenses not covered by other financial aid.
+- Direct PLUS Loans: Loans made to graduate students and parent of a dependent undergraduate student to help pay for education expenses not covered by other financial aid.
 Eligibility is not based on financial need, but a credit check is required.

 The amount of money you can borrow will vary.
 Keep in mind when planning your educational journey that there are both yearly and lifetime limits on the amount of financial aid available to any individual.

-- Undergraduate students can borrow a maximum of $5,500 – $12,500 per year in Direct Subsidized and Unsubsidized Loans, depending on how far along in your program you are and your dependency status.
+- Undergraduate Independent Students can borrow a maximum of $9,500 – $12,500 per award year in Direct Subsidized and Unsubsidized Loans, depending on how far along in your program you are, prior loan borrowing, and Cost of Attendance.

 Federal grants are a good option for students who need to supplement federal loans without increasing their debt load, as grants do not need to be repaid.
 Federal grants are need-based and available to certain groups of students.

-Federal Pell Grants are one of the most common grant types, and are awarded only to undergraduate students who demonstrate financial need and have not previously earned a bachelor's or graduate degree.
+Federal Pell Grants are one of the most common grant types, and are awarded only to undergraduate students who demonstrate financial need and have not previously earned a bachelor's degree.
+Students eligible for any amount in a Federal Pell Grant will also be awarded a small Federal Supplemental Educational Opportunity Grant determined by the Financial Aid Office.

 Champlain's financial aid office can work with you to determine which grants you might be eligible for.